teamshares/design-system/README.md

 ## Setup

 When you first check this repo out, run `yarn` to install dependencies, then make sure you're run once: `yarn husky install`.
-This _was_ a `prepare` script to be run automatically, but [the presence of that script name in package.json that causes weird broken-cache issues](https://github.com/yarnpkg/yarn/issues/7212#issuecomment-493720324) with downstream consumers who pull the library in via git (i.e. everyone).
+This _was_ a `prepare` script to be run automatically, but [the presence of that script name in package.json causes weird broken-cache issues](https://github.com/yarnpkg/yarn/issues/7212#issuecomment-493720324) with downstream consumers who pull the library in via git (i.e. everyone).

 ## Editing javascript